tubemogul/puppet-maxscale/README.markdown

         protocol: MySQLBackend
 ```

-###Working in a multi-instances environment
+###Working in a multi-instance environment

 Let's say that you completed the [Before you begin](#before-you-begin) section
 and that you ended up with a token that is `abc12-34def`.

-Now let's say that you want to replicate 2 data streams from 2 different master.
+Now let's say that you want to replicate 2 data streams from 2 different masters.
-To do that you will need 2 maxscale instances that you can in our case install
+To do that you will need 2 Maxscale instances that you can in our case install
 on the same sever.
 For each instance, we will use the same kind of parameters
 as previously.